Caldwell Building

-The Caldwell Building, at 1001 Noble St. in Anniston, Alabama, is a historic building built in Italianate style in 1889.
+The Caldwell Building, at 1001 Noble St. in Anniston, Alabama, United States, is a historic building built in Italianate style in 1889.
 It was listed on the National Register of Historic Places in 1982.

 It is a three-story building with red brick and russet colored stone trim.
 It is located on Lot 1, Block 1, the hub of the business district of Anniston.